Trbovlje

-Trbovlje ([təɾˈbɔ̀ːwljɛ]; Trifail) is Slovenia's tenth-largest town, and the seat of the Municipality of Trbovlje.
-It is located in the valley of a minor left bank tributary of the Sava River in the Central Sava Valley in central-eastern Slovenia.
+Trbovlje ([təɾˈbɔ̀ːwljɛ]; Trifail) is Slovenia's eleventh-largest town, located in the traditional province of Styria and acting as the seat of the Municipality of Trbovlje.
+A historically renowned mining town, Trbovlje is located in the valley of a minor left tributary of the Sava River in the Central Sava Valley in central-eastern Slovenia.

 Name

 Trbovlje was attested in written sources in 1220–30 as Trefeul (and as Trevůl and Trevol in 1265–67, Triuella in 1302, Trifeul in 1325, Triueal in 1330, and Triuel in 1424).
 The name is a feminine plural noun in standard Slovene, but in the local dialect it is declined as a neuter singular adjective.
 This indicates that the name is derived from *Trěbovľe selo (literally, 'Trěbo's village'), referring to an early inhabitant of the place.
 In the past the German name was Trifail.

 History

 Coal mining began at Beech Mountain (Bukova gora, 547 m) south of the town in 1804.
 The town was connected to the Austrian Southern Railway in 1849, which contributed to its further development.
 During the 19th century, a cement plant, mechanical separator, sawmill, and power plant were built in Trbovlje.

 Poor social conditions in Trbovlje led to several strikes by mine workers, and the town became a center of the leftist movement and communist agitation.
-On June 1, 1924 there was a clash between workers and members of the Organization of Yugoslav Nationalists that resulted in several fatalities on both sides.
+On June 1, 1924, there was a clash between workers and members of the Organization of Yugoslav Nationalists that resulted in several fatalities on both sides.
 In 1934, miners staged a sitdown strike at the mine.